We are excited to invite you to participate in our UFHCC Virtual Research Symposium, to be held on Dec. 8-10, 2020.

 The recipient of numerous awards and honors, Dr. Winn was awarded the National Cancer Institute Center to Reduce Cancer Health Disparities CURE Program Lifetime Achievement Award.
 He is a member of the National Cancer Policy Forum of the National Academies of Sciences, Engineering, and Medicine and of several other professional societies.
 Dr. Winn holds a B.A. from the University of Notre Dame and an M.D. from the University of Michigan Medical School in Ann Arbor.
 He completed an internship and residency in internal medicine at Rush-Presbyterian-St. Luke’s Medical Center in Chicago and a fellowship in pulmonary and critical care medicine at the University of Colorado Health Sciences Center in Denver.

-The UF Health Cancer Center awards up to five graduate students every year with $10,000 to recognize and support outstanding predoctoral candidates who are conducting innovative cancer research.
+The UF Health Cancer Center awards up to five graduate students every year to recognize and support outstanding predoctoral candidates who are conducting innovative cancer research.
 Awardees will give a three-minute thesis presentation at the Cancer Center’s Virtual Research Symposium.

 - Bayli DiVita Dean